 - Child abuse is deadly.
 In 2019, state agencies identified an estimated 1,840 children who died as a result of abuse and neglect—an average of five children a day.

-At Unite Us, we believe that focusing on child abuse prevention and early intervention is the key to driving real change.
+At Unite Us, we believe that preventing child abuse and focusing on early intervention is the key to driving real change.

 “In family support and child abuse prevention work, the idea of protective factors is one that draws attention to the responsibility and opportunity we all have in promoting health and well-being,” said Moira Kenney, Regional Network Director, West Coastat Unite Us.
 “The protective factors framework identifies five elements for a healthy, nurturing family and community environment: parental resilience, social connections, concrete support in times of need, knowledge of parenting and child development, and social and emotional competence of children.”